Photojournalist from Leamington scoops prestigious international award

 A wildlife photojournalist who grew up in Leamington has been named the winner of one of the highest international photography accolades in the industry.

-Aaron Gekoski’s emotive photograph (pictured right) won the ‘Wildlife Photojournalist: Single Image’ category at the prestigious Wildlife Photographer of the Year competition.
+Aaron Gekoski’s emotive photograph won the ‘Wildlife Photojournalist: Single Image’ category at the prestigious Wildlife Photographer of the Year competition.

 Aaron, who attended Trinity School in Leamington, has been a photojournalist for more than eight years.